Best Handheld Vacuum Cleaners

 1. Canister Vacuum Cleaner

-Canister also popular Cylinder models have powerheads, that is changeable into other kinds of heads depending on the task to perform.
-The motor and dust collector is mountable on the wheels and is connected to the head through a flexible hose making it efficient on carpets.
+Canister often called Cylinder models have powerheads, that can be changed into other kinds of heads depending on the task to be performed.
+The motor and dust collector is mounted on the wheels and is connected to the head through a flexible hose making it efficient on carpets.

 1. Drum Vacuum Cleaner

 The drum is the heavy duty version of the canister vacuum cleaner.
-Moreover, it consists of a large drum vertically positioned on the wheels that store up to 200 litres hooked to a compressed air to created partial vacuum in may workshops.
+It consists of a large drum vertically positioned on the wheels that store up to 200 litres hooked to a compressed air to created partial vacuum in may workshops.

 1. Wet and Dry Vacuum Cleaner